benmarwick/mjbtramp/README.md

 ### Dependencies:

-I used [RStudio](http://www.rstudio.com/products/rstudio/) (version 0.99.845) on Ubuntu 16.04 and Windows 7.
 See the colophon section of the docx file in `analysis/paper` for a full list of the packages that this project depends on.

 ### Contact: